pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 from the `ECMWF <https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets>`_ and `SoDa <http://www.soda-pro.com/web-services/radiation/cams-mcclear>`_.

-Aerosol optical depth is a function of wavelength, and the Simplified Solis model requires AOD at 700 nm.
+Aerosol optical depth (AOD) is a function of wavelength, and the Simplified Solis model requires AOD at 700 nm.
 :py:func:`~pvlib.atmosphere.angstrom_aod_at_lambda` is useful for converting AOD between different wavelengths using the Angstrom turbidity model.
 The